 In 1951, Native Americans faced discrimination, were widely regarded as second-class citizens, and unwelcome in towns near their reservations.
 Local merchants in Sheridan deterred Native people with signage, such as “No Indians served here” and “No Indians or Dogs Allowed.”

 This reality was shattered when Lucy Yellowmule, a member of the Crow tribe, was selected Queen of the Sheridan WYO Rodeo, the first time a Native American won that contest.

 During All-American Indian Days, a Miss Indian America was chosen to implement a goodwill platform of public engagement as a cultural ambassador.
-She shared her tribal heritage and the history of Native Americas and filled the gap that historically has been left out of the educational system to provide knowledge about Native American people.
+She shared her tribal heritage and the history of Native Americans and filled the gap that historically has been left out of the educational system, to provide knowledge about Native American people.
 Each titleholder traveled extensively throughout Indian Country, the United States, and even internationally.